MattMills/stellarstellaris/readme.md

 Currently there are no binaries provided and you'll need to compile it yourself if you'd like to use it.

-It may leak memory, There is no protection against installing it multiple times on 1 instance of Stellaris and doing so will leak a (tiny) amount of memory and may cause some weird minor UI issues (If you catch it in the right millisecond, you may get a GUI Element that is "closed" but still showing).
+It may leak memory, There is no protection against installing it multiple times on 1 instance of Stellaris and doing so will leak a (tiny) amount of memory.

 ## What it does
 This app currently applies patches to a running instance of (linux) Stellaris to improve performance and fix bugs.
 In the future it may add modding functionality.
+Current focus is on paused game framerate performance and crash avoidance/bypass.

 ### Current primary changes
  * PERF: Reduce frequency CFleetView::Update to decrease lag when large fleets are selected